cashapp/redwood/README.md

 React Native is compelling.
 But we've read about [difficulties integrating it][react_native_airbnb] into an existing application and team.

-**Treehouse is a library, not a framework.** It is designed to be adopted incrementally, and to be low-risk to integrate in an existing Android project.
-Using Treehouse in an iOS or web application is riskier!
-We've had good experiences with [Kotlin Multiplatform Mobile][kmm], and expect a similar outcome with Treehouse.
+**Redwood is a library, not a framework.** It is designed to be adopted incrementally, and to be low-risk to integrate in an existing Android project.
+Using Redwood in an iOS or web application is riskier!
+We've had good experiences with [Kotlin Multiplatform Mobile][kmm], and expect a similar outcome with Redwood.

 ### Code Sample

 We start by expressing our design system as a set of Kotlin data classes.
-Treehouse will use these classes to generate type-safe APIs for the displays and composable functions.
+Redwood will use these classes to generate type-safe APIs for the displays and composable functions.

 ```kotlin